DaraVaram/Cloud-Computing-Infrastructure/Lecture-2.md

-# Fundamentals in Building the Cloud Infrastructure
+# Lecture 2: Fundamentals in Building the Cloud Infrastructure

 Recall the definition of Cloud Computing: